Law Firms & OCI

 On-Campus Interviewing (OCI)

-During Early Interview Week (EIW) in August 2014, over 555 offices from 36 states, Washington, D.C., and five foreign countries conducted over 4,600 interviews with our students.
+During Early Interview Week (EIW) in August 2015, almost 500 offices from 32 states, Washington, D.C., and six foreign countries conducted over 4,900 interviews with our students.
 Approximately 300 of our 2L and 3L students participated in this program.
-In addition to EIW, we offer a smaller on-campus program in the fall.
+In addition to EIW, we offer smaller on-campus programs in the fall and winter.
 Beyond on-campus interview opportunities, over 2,100 other offices from throughout the United States contacted the Law School last year to post job openings and to request student resumes.
 Nearly all of the American Lawyer Top 100 firms, the American Lawyer Global 100 firms, and the American Lawyer list of Best Places to Work firms visit the Law School or request resumes of Michigan Law students.

 Early Interview Week (EIW) 2015 is scheduled for Tuesday - Friday, Aug.
 4 -7, in the Lawyers Club at the Law School.